sillsdev/serval/README.md

 [Here](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/identifier-names) is a good overview of naming conventions.
 [Here](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) is a good overview of coding conventions.
 If you want to get in to even more detail, check out the [Framework design guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/).

+## Documentation

+See the Swagger documentation for Serval [here](https://prod.serval-api.org/swagger/index.html).